 For several years we have been gathering women’s stories through film and photography.
 We now propose to step that up with a number of ‘Peer journalism’ workshops for migrant and asylum-seeking women.
 Building on the model of White Ribbon Alliance’s ‘citizen journalism’ workshops in Africa and Asia, this is an effective way to empower women, to tell hitherto unheard stories to decision makers and opinion formers who have the power to bring about change, and to enable communities to hold leaders to account.

-For questions or queries, you can also get in touch with the below who are key drivers of the campaign:
+For questions or queries, you can also get in touch with the below who are key campaigners in our network: